remix-run/remix/docs/future/vite.md

 All other bundling-related options are now [configured with Vite][vite-config].
 This means you have much greater control over the bundling process.

+## New build output paths

+There is a notable difference with the way Vite manages the `public` directory compared to the existing Remix compiler.
+During the build, Vite copies files from the `public` directory into `build/client`, whereas the Remix compiler left the `public` directory untouched and used a subdirectory (`public/build`) as the client build directory.

+In order to align the default Remix project structure with the way Vite works, the build output paths have been changed.

+- The server is now compiled into `build/server` by default.
+- The client is now compiled into `build/client` by default.

+This means that the following configuration defaults have been changed:

+- [assetsBuildDirectory][assets-build-directory] defaults to `"build/client"` rather than `"public/build"`
+- [publicPath][public-path] defaults to `"/"` rather than `"/build/"`
+- [serverBuildPath][server-build-path] defaults to `"build/server/index.js"` rather than `"build/index.js"`

 ## Additional features & plugins

 One of the reasons that Remix is moving to Vite is, so you have less to learn when adopting Remix.